-The proceeds of the Series 2016 Bonds will be used to (i) fund loans (including a portion of the State Match Portion for federal fiscal years 2015, 2016 and 2017) made by the Illinois Environmental Protection Agency ("IEPA") to units of local government in the State to finance eligible wastewater treatment and sanitary sewerage facilities and drinking water facilities and (ii) pay costs of issuance of the Series 2016 Bonds, all as more fully described herein.
+The proceeds of the Series 2017 Bonds will be used to (i) fund loans made by the Illinois Environmental Protection Agency ("IEPA") to units of local government in the State to finance eligible wastewater treatment and sanitary sewerage facilities and drinking water facilities and (ii) pay costs of issuance of the Series 2017 Bonds, all as more fully described herein.
 See "PLAN OF FINANCE" and "SOURCES AND USES OF FUNDS" herein.